CrowdReactive/image-proxy/README.md

     node index.js
     curl -I http://localhost:5000/http%3A%2F%2Fwww.opennorth.ca%2Fimg%2Fheader_logo.png/352/72

-The URL structure is `/:url/:width/:height/:resizing`.
+The URL structure is `/:url/:width/:height/:noCrop/:resizing`.
 The `:url` parameter must be escaped/encoded.
 If the remote image's width or height is greater than the given `:width` or `:height`, it will be resized, maintaining aspect ratio, and cropped.
 If smaller, it will be padded with white pixels.
 The equivalent ImageMagick command is:

     convert in.jpg -thumbnail 100x100^> -gravity center -extent 100x100 out.jpg

+Setting `:noCrop` to 1 will keep the image extremities that fall outside the canvas area.

 Currently the only alternative method for resizing supported is `cover`, which works like `background-size: cover` in css.

 The `Cache-Control` header sets a `max-age` of one year.

 ## Deployment